🜂 Opening

 It was the word we.

-Watch his Iran commentary and count how many times he says it.
+Watch his Iran monologue and count how many times he says it.
 We did this.
 We voted for this.
 We are responsible for what happens next.
 In a media landscape built entirely on keeping audiences feeling like helpless victims of forces beyond their control, Tucker Carlson looks his viewers in the eye and says: you are not a bystander.
 This is yours.

 That takes courage.
 It also takes a specific kind of respect for your audience that most commentators, left or right, simply don't have.
 It's easier to rage against the machine than to tell the people watching that they are, in some measure, the machine.